ToxPuro/astaroth/acc-runtime/README.md

 > Note: Stencil coefficients supplied in the DSL source must either be compile-time constants or dconst.
 The coefficients can also be loaded at runtime with API calls, see [instructions below](#loading-and-storing-stencil-coefficients-at-runtime).

-> Note: To reduce redundant communication or to enable larger stencils, the stencil order can be changed by declaring `#DEFINE STENCIL\_ORDER (YOUR VALUE)` in DSL.
-Modifying the stencil order with the DSL is currently not supported.
+> Note: To reduce redundant communication or to enable larger stencils, the stencil order can be changed by declaring `hostdefine STENCIL\_ORDER (YOUR VALUE)` in DSL.

 ## Built-in variables, functions and constants